jonnor/ESC-CNN-microcontroller/report/report.md

 ### Machine learning on microcontrollers

-For sensor systems the primary usecase for Machine Learning is to train a model on a desktop or cloud system ("off-line" learning), then to deploy the model to the microcontroller to perform inference.
+For sensor systems, the primary use case for Machine Learning is to train a model on a desktop or cloud system ("off-line" learning), then to deploy the model to the microcontroller to perform inference.
 Dedicated tools are available for converting models